 All relays on the Auxiliary I/O Board (A4) are 'failsafe'.
 If communication is lost between the Main Control Board (A1) and the Auxiliary I/O Board (A4), the relays will switch to the alarm state.

-For component details of the Auxiliary I/O Board (A4), refer to standard drawings:
+For component details of the Auxiliary I/O Board (A4), refer to the appropriate Standard Drawings Binder in Appendix B.